|Average Salary||Avg. Hourly Wage|

 With the advances in the electronics industry, those controllers advanced as well.

-With this, building systems acquire resilience and data offering flexibility and new capabilities.
+Through this, building systems acquire resilience and data offering flexibility and new capabilities.

 Originally, because of the association with HVAC, HVAC technicians handled the BAS installation.